-What if the victim isn’t 100% a victim?
-What if they partially contributed to the accident too?
+What if a car accident “victim” isn’t 100% a victim?
+What if they partially contributed to the car accident?

 Car accident cases can be very complex.
 In a straightforward situation, you have a clear guilty party and a clear victim.
 The guilty party, whose actions have led to a car accident and injury of the victim, is generally liable to cover the medical expenses and property damage of those they hurt.